258828TYD/TROjwdGKY/jrTi0z/dBToX/MAoxR/mni/online-courses_aoKS2_1741344569.md.md

 Please, please let me know if there are mistakes, typos or if any of the information throughout the course is inaccurate 🙏🏼 remember that English is my second language, if there are sentences that can be improved also let me know.

-Since this is an open source course, there might be people that use it to provide a course on their own or take ideas from here to their own courses.
-That is **exactly** the idea behind me open sourcing it, just please mention me if you do use the material. 😬

 And lastly, pay it forward.
 If you can share your research, your knowledge or your time please do it!